ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/archiving.rst

   data products to the staging directory, and producing an XML file detailing the contents of this directory.
-  The files copied are all FITS files conforming to a particular pattern, any Selavy catalogues, measurement sets, the thumbnail images, and the stats summary file detailing how the processing tasks went.
+  The files copied are all FITS files conforming to a particular pattern, any Selavy catalogues, measurement sets (just the averaged MSs, using the calibrated ones if they have been made), the thumbnail images, and the stats summary file detailing how the processing tasks went.

 There are a number of user parameters that govern aspects of these scripts, and they are detailed here.